PlasmaHH/vdb/doc/BMP.md

 * `vdb-bmp-scan-retries` retry this often to scan for an MCU before giving up
 * `vdb-bmp-retry-delay` wait that much seconds between retries to give whatever you scan for time to wake up
-* `vdb-bmp-all-mem-accessible` Normally the bmp does tell gdb that all but the flash and ram are inaccessbile.
-For SoCs this would block access to  peripheral and memory mapped things
+* `vdb-bmp-all-mem-accessbile` Normally the bmp does tell gdb that all but the flash and ram are inaccessible.
+For SoCs this would block access to peripheral and memory mapped things.
+Note: the parameter name contains a typo (`accessbile` instead of `accessible`).